 - Independent guidance careers interviews and action plans in Years 11 and 13.

 - Updated online Labour Market resources, and visits to career fairs and FE/HE events.

-- Alumni support and guidance using LinkedIn for communication purposes.
+- Strong Alumni support and guidance using LinkedIn for communication purposes.

 - Face to face and virtual career talks delivered by businesses from all sectors and for all year groups.